Guest post from Xendoo: Online Bookkeeping and Accounting Services

 Utilizing tools that do not integrate with one another will result in a lack of efficiency and productivity for business owners and their teams.
 In addition, there may be important information that lives in one tool, and cannot be accessed by an outside system, leaving business owners with only a partial view of what’s happening in the business.
 This lack of full visibility could be costly, especially when it comes to business finances.

 Business owners have too much on their plate when it comes to running a business and one of the top necessities is payment processing.
-Receiving payment from customers and reconciling those payments is an important part of running a business.
+Receiving payments from customers and reconciling those payments is an important part of running a business.
 Using an integrated payments platform helps simplify a business’s revenue stream and makes it easier to streamline this process.

-For example, Fattmerchant provides a seamless payment processing platform that provides you a direct integration into QuickBooks Online.
-This integration syncs information two ways, allowing you to reconcile your payments and manage your business with ease.
+For example, Stax provides a seamless payment processing platform that provides you a direct integration into QuickBooks Online.
+This integration syncs information in two ways, allowing you to reconcile your payments and manage your business with ease.
 What’s more is that your customers, unpaid invoices, payments, and catalog items will sync effortlessly between the two systems, making your data easy to access when and where you need it.
 This avoids any manual work that you would otherwise have to take on and also eliminates the chance of human errors.

 Business owners need to get clear on what their fixed and variable expenses are.
 Understanding what it takes to run your business (and your true costs) without revenue is critical to know so you can make informed financial decisions about pricing, margins, expenses, and more.
 Business owners get in hot water when their profitability model is not clear, and the path to success is therefore unclear.